Create and manage knowledge articles directly in Duckie when you need content that doesn’t exist in your external documentation sources.

 Archiving

-To remove an article without deleting:- Open the article
+To remove an article without deleting:

 - Click Archive